SystemsApproach/private5g/cloud.rst

 is organized around the four subsystems shown in :numref:`Figure %s
 <fig-amp>`.

-..
-List goes here, enough to appreciate the simplified picture.

 * **Resource Provisioning** is responsible for initializing resources (e.g., servers, switches) that add, replace, or upgrade capacity.
   It configures and bootstraps both physical and virtual resources,